dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 Models referenced from a `project`-type dependency must use [two-argument `ref`](/reference/dbt-jinja-functions/ref#two-argument-variant), including the project name.
 Only public models can be accessed in this way.

-It's equally possible to install the `jaffle_finance` project as a `package` dependency.
-This will pull down its full source code., and require dbt to parse all its contents. dbt will expect you to configure and run those models as your own.
-This can be a useful pattern to achieve certain types of unified deployments in production.
-In development, it can add significant complexity and latency.
+It is equally possible to install the `jaffle_finance` project as a `package` dependency.
+This will pull down its full source code, and require dbt to parse all its contents. dbt will expect you to configure and run those models as your own.
+This can be a useful pattern to achieve certain types of unified deployments in production, or to make a coordinated change across multiple projects in development.
+It can add significant complexity and latency, however, when working within the narrower scope of a single project.